+Hello there!
 Whenever you learn a new language, it’s the same old song all over again.
-You try saying something as you would in your language and then have to face the puzzled looks of a native speaker, such as your teacher at Rio & Learn.
+You say something like you would in your own language, which then gets you puzzled looks from a native speaker, such as your teacher at Rio & Learn.
 You double-check the conjugation, your pronunciation, hell, the spelling even – but it usually comes down to one thing: sentence structure.
 So today, why don’t we take a look at the Portuguese sentence structure?

-First things first, we should probably try to understand a bit better about the types of words we can find in a sentence in Portuguese.
+First things first, we should probably try to understand the types of words we can find in a sentence in Portuguese.
 This way it is easier to explain how sentence structure works.
-Our friend Moisés explains in the video below what ‘category’ words can belong to (noun, adjective, adverb, etc.), as well as a little about word order.
+Our friend Moisés explains in the video below what ‘category’ words can belong to (noun, adjective, adverb, etc.), as well as correct word order.
 Remember to turn on the subtitles!
 Let’s watch it:

-If you would like to read more on these types of words, you can check out the following dicas:
+If you would like to read more about these types of words, you can check out the following Dicas:

-As you probably saw from the video, the sentence structure in Portuguese is not that different from that in English.
+As you probably saw in the video, the sentence structure in Portuguese is not that different from that in English.
 Portuguese and English both follow the idea of: subject + verb + object.
-This is how we could break that down based on Moisés’ explanation:
+This is how we could break that down based on our teacher explanation:

 Using Adjectives in Portuguese

 You may have noticed that in Moisés’ example he says: a moça bonita.
-Which is a ‘girl pretty’.
+That literally translates to a ‘girl pretty’.
 That’s right!
-Adjectives in Portuguese must come after the nouns they are describing.
+Adjectives in Portuguese have to come after the nouns they are describing.
 Take a look at some more examples: